Flash is required to view this map.

 Houston Lateral Project

-The proposed facilities would double the U.S. Gulf Coast refining market capacity directly accessible from the Keystone Pipeline System to over four million barrels per day by providing access to the key refining market in the Houston area.
+The 48-mile Houston Lateral Project is an additional project under development to transport oil to refineries in the Houston, Texas, marketplace.
+Both the Houston Lateral and the Gulf Coast Pipeline projects will become an integrated component of the Keystone Pipeline System.
+The facilities will double the U.S. Gulf Coast refining market capacity directly accessible from the Keystone Pipeline System to over four million barrels per day by providing access to the key refining market in the Houston area.
 Associated facilities include the necessary receipt, delivery, pipeline, pumping, monitoring, control and ancillary facilities required to increase capacity.

-Current plans are for construction activities to begin in the first quarter of 2013 and commercial operation of the Houston Lateral to commence in the first quarter of 2014.
+Current plans are for construction activities to begin in the fourth quarter of 2013 and commercial operation of the Houston Lateral to commence in the fourth quarter of 2014.